carljohnvillavito/animeheaven-webscraper/README.md

-# animeheaven-webscraper
+# aniwatchtv-webscraper
-Web Scrape Metadata of AnimeHeaven.ME
+Web Scrape Metadata of AniWatchTv.To